learn-co-students/react-prop-types-lab-v-000/README.md

 ## Overview

-In this lab, you'll use PropTypes declaration in a variety of scenarios.
+In this lab, you'll use PropTypes declaration in a variety of scenarios. asd
 ## A new job
 ![Michael Scott](https://media.giphy.com/media/jOpLbiGmHR9S0/giphy.gif)